Profile picture.

 Toward the development of richer properties for recommender systems

-International Conference on Software Engineering: Companion Proceedings
+International Conference on Software Engineering (ICSE): Companion Proceedings

 2018